fanfanlatulipe26/pwmTOppm/README.md

 | **PPM output**  |  pin D12 |  |
 |||

-The conversion is pretty acurate as can be seen in the .logicdata capture files provided in the captureFile directory.
+The conversion is pretty accurate as can be seen in the .logicdata capture files provided in the captureFile directory.
 They can be explored with Saleae Logic Software.

 <img src="/img/8channels.JPG" >